Family ancestry search guide

 Fees for a Registry search

-- $54 for an initial search of up to 10 years (birth, death or marriage certificate)
+- $56 for a search (birth, death or marriage certificate).

 How to apply for a Registry search

-- Include all the details of the person you are researching such as full name, date and place of birth, death or marriage and
+- include all the details of the person you are researching such as full name, date and place of birth, death or marriage

 Submit your form using one of the following options: